Aaronius/penpal/README.md

 #### Parameters

-`options.url` (required) The URL of the webpage that should be loaded into the iframe that Penpal will create.
-A relative path is also supported.

-`options.appendTo` (optional) The element to which the created iframe should be appended.
-If not provided, the iframe will be appended to `document.body`.

-`options.iframe` (optional) The iframe element that Penpal should use instead of creating an iframe element itself.
-This iframe element must not be already appended to the DOM; it will be appended by Penpal.
-This option is useful if you need to set properties on the iframe element before it is appended to the DOM (for example, if you need to set the `sandbox` property).
-Note that the `src` property of the iframe will be set by Penpal using the `options.url` value, even if `src` has been set previously.
+`options.iframe` (optional) The iframe element to which Penpal should connect.
+You will need to have set either the `src` or `srcdoc` property on the iframe prior to calling `connectToChild`.
+You will also need to ensure that the iframe's content has not loaded by the time `connectToChild` is called.
+As shown in the example above, it is safe to set the `src` or `srcdoc` property of the iframe and append the iframe to the document before calling `connectToChild` as long as it's done in the same ["event loop"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
+If that makes you uncomfortable, feel free to append the iframe to the document _after_ calling `connectToChild` instead of _before_.

 `options.methods` (optional) An object containing methods which should be exposed for the child iframe to call.
 The keys of the object are the method names and the values are the functions.
 If a function requires asynchronous processing to determine its return value, make the function immediately return a promise and resolve the promise once the value has been determined.